 Why choose one when any of the dark leafy veggies will work?
 Spinach, kale, collard greens, swiss chard, mustard or turnip greens are all a great source of iron, B vitamins (needed for hormone creation), Vitamins A, C and D, magnesium and their incredible antioxidants.
 These superfoods not only supply the nutrients the thyroid needs, they also help protect overall health.

-Did I miss one?
+Did I miss any healthy thyroid foods?
 What’s your favorite?
 Please leave a comment below and share your thoughts or recipes with us!

 - Drutel A, Archambeaud F, Caron P. Selenium and the thyroid gland: more good news for clinicians.
 Clin Endocrinol (Oxf).
 2013 Feb;78(2):155-64. doi: 10.1111/cen.12066.